Elmonade/AutoSuspender/README.md

 degree celsuis which results 343m/s speed of sound.
 In my current environment sound will travel 5m/s faster due to 8 degree warmer condition.
 With the temperature factor considered, distance will be calculated by dividing round trip distance by two.

+The temperature used in the distance calculation is collected from the built-in sensor of pysense.
+The pycom provides necessary [files and a instruction](https://docs.pycom.io/tutorials/expansionboards/sensing/) to use the sensors.

 P.S.
 Meter per Second is converted to Cintemeter per Nanosecond in calculation.

-Verifying presence of a user.
+Verifying the absence of a user.
 ---
 In order mitigate false reads and possible inconvienences caused by instant suspend, verification steps are added.
 ```python